miralem-cebic/DistributedNotifications/README.md

 # Distributed Notifications
-Is project running two daemons on OS X.
+This project running two daemons on OS X.

 One daemon is a LaunchAgent daemon, who runs as an Agent in OS X status bar.